Megapixel99/VerifyPlugin/README.md

 ## System (environment) properties

 To ensure the plugin builds successfully you will need to change the following in `verify.java`:
-* configure the server host to your host and port
+* configure the server host to your host host (and port, if applicable)
 * set the help verbiage to whatever you call your players (i.e. if your player base is university students the help verbiage should be set to "you are a university student")
 * configure the name of your world file
+* set the Bearer Token which will be used (if you choose to use one)

 ## How to build this plugin